thePeras/LDTS_Flappy_Tiger/docs/README.md

 ### IMPLEMENTED FEATURES

 - **Playable Character** - Currently the game chracter already jumps, but it is not a tiger.
-- **Main Menu** - The game has a main menu, that can be accessed by pressing the escape key.
-The main menu has the following options:
+- **Main Menu** - The game has a main mainMenu, that can be accessed by pressing the escape key.
+The main mainMenu has the following options:
     - **Play** - Starts a new game.
     - **Leaderboard** - Displays the top 10 scores.
     - **Instructions** - Displays the instructions of the game.